JordyAaldering/Big-Data/docs/assignment06.md

 We will do the map-reduce in a separate step.
 This is to avoid memory overhead problems, and so that we do not have to run the entire program again if we make a mistake in the map-reduce part, saving us a lot of time.
 As an added bonus, it also makes the code easier to read and understand.

 The map-reduce implementation is actually very simple.
-We first define a function `reduceDomains`.
+We start by defining a function `reduceDomains`.
 This function takes an RDD of only a string and an integer, this is because for the map-reduce we omit the parent domain and only look at the link and year.
 We filter the results a bit depending on the `minLinks` value.
-This filter  removes domains that were barely linked to, since these are not interesting to us.
+This filter  removes domains that were barely linked to, since these are not going to be interesting to us in the final analysis.

 ```scala
 def reduceDomains(domains: RDD[(String, Int)], minLinks: Int) : RDD[(String, Int, Int)] = {